mocks-server/main/packages/config/README.md

   * __`options`__ _(Object)_: Containing any of next properties:
     * __`moduleName`__: Used as prefix for environment variables names and config file names.
     * __`mergeArrays`__: _Default `true`_.
-When an option is of type `array` or `object`, this option defines wheter arrays with different values coming from different sources are concated or not.
+When an option is of type `array` or `object`, this option defines whether arrays with different values coming from different sources are concated or not.
 If not, the value defined in the source with higher priority would be used.

 ### Config instance